demetrius-rhodes/Data-Analyst-Portfolio/Personal Projects/Inpatient Dashboards/README.md

 ## Inpatient Dashboards
 ___

 ##### This project automates a process that was done manually using Excel and PowerPoint.
 Every month the data would be put into an excel spreadsheet, made into charts, and inserted into a PowerPoint for each facility.
-This project shows an example of connecting to the ODBC, collects the data, and shows the monthly data of each facility in its own dashboard.
+This project shows an example of connecting to the ODBC, collecting and cleaning the data, and showing the monthly data of each facility in its own dashboard.
 The results of what the script accomplihes are in the two files **Inpatient Dashboards** and **Inpatient Summary Dashboards**.